 Chase the northern lights

 Among the most obvious things to do in Tromso in the winter is to view the aurora borealis, more commonly known as the northern lights.
 It’s the reason why most people visit Tromso in the first place!
-Although it’s difficult to predict whether you’ll be able to see the northern lights on any given night, Tromso is a fantastic place to maximize your chances due to its northern latitude and the ability to find clear sky nearby.
+Although it’s difficult to predict whether you’ll be able to see the northern lights in Tromso, it is a fantastic place to maximize your chances due to its northern latitude and the ability to find clear sky nearby.

 While you could rent a car and try to see the lights for yourself, it’s probably a bad idea to drive through the frozen tundra in the dark when you’re not experienced with it.
 Instead, we recommend booking a northern lights chase tour and leaving it to experts to help you find the northern lights.